How To Make Gaming Laptop Battery Last Longer (13 Best Tips)

 2. Uncheck the Enable Power Nap while on battery power box.

-You might end up adjusting these settings slightly depending on your preferences and your battery, but the above selections are a great place to start.
+Depending on your preferences and battery, you might adjust these settings slightly, but the above selections are a great place to start.

 5. If possible, turn off Wi-Fi and Bluetooth to save power

-Turning off your Wi-Fi won’t be an option for many online games for obvious reasons, but if you happen to be playing offline, go ahead and turn off both Wi-Fi and Bluetooth connectivity.
+Turning off your Wi-Fi won’t be an option for many online games for obvious reasons, but if you are playing offline, turn off both Wi-Fi and Bluetooth connectivity.

 They won’t be necessary, and by keeping them on, you’ll be dedicating more battery resources to a useless process.